Cruising Adventures for Sailors

 The Caribbean, South Pacific, along the Coast of Maine, Greece, Turkey, Croatia, Bahamas, Thailand, Apostle Islands – wherever the wind blows!
 We do it every year - why not join us?

 If you don't yet know how to sail or are feeling rusty and want to get up to speed, there are many ways you can get your Offshore "grad" sailing credentials.
-Just take our three-day Learn to Sail course at one of our eight locations, or any other level certification course available and you're in!
+Just take our three-day Learn to Sail course at one of our seven locations, or any other level certification course available and you're in!

 Can you bring a family member and will they have a good time?
 Yes and yes.
 But they' should also have good sailing skills so please consider getting them to Offhore Sailing School grad status too.
 Minimum age is 18.